 Sensitivity assessment.
 Where smothering is short-term (less than 7 days), then this biotope should be relatively resistant.
-This biotope is recorded from low energy habitats (wave sheltered and weak tidal streams) deposited sediment may remain for some time, depending on the local conditions and topography.
-Nevertheless, a resistance of 'High is suggested, although long-term smothering would be detrimental.
+As this biotope is recorded from low energy habitats (wave sheltered and weak tidal streams) deposited sediment may remain for some time, depending on the local conditions and topography.
+However, as the biotope is typical of silted conditions it is probably resistant of short-term deposition of 5 cm sediment.
+Therefore, a resistance of 'High' is suggested, although long-term smothering would be detrimental.
 The resilience of the biotope is considered to be 'High' and the sensitivity of this biotope is, therefore 'Not sensitive' at the benchmark, although confidence is low and local hydrography may increase or decrease the resistance.